rwb/c200/README.md

 | Not Afraid | 78  | 70 | 8 | 64 | 64/70 = 0.914 |
 | Sum       |  100   |    |    |    | 2.133+0.914 = 3.047 |

-* The test statistic is 3.047; the critical value of chi-square with 1 degree of freedom is 2.706.
+* The test statistic is 3.047; from Appendix 2, the critical value of chi-square with 1 degree of freedom is 2.706.
 * Since 3.047 > 2.706, we reject Ho; our sample data would be unlikely to come from a population where the fear of crime was 30%.
 * Now, let's consider how we could do this same analysis in R.